nf-core/oncoanalyser/docs/usage.md

 ```

 Executing the above command will download and prepare default reference data without running any analysis, and once
 complete the prepared reference files can be found in `./prepare_reference/reference_data/2.0.0/<datetimestamp>/`.
-It is
+You can then provide
+a config file that points to these reference files (see [Configuring reference data](#configuring-reference-data)) which can
+be used for subsequent `oncoanalyser` runs.

-recommended to remove the Nextflow work directory after staging data to free disk space.
+It is recommended to remove the Nextflow work directory once reference data staging is complete to free disk space.

-To use locally staged reference data, see [Configuring reference data](#configuring-reference-data).

 #### Manual staging